 Federal Funding Opportunities

 NAS Gulf Research Program: Early Career Research Fellowships – These fellowships support emerging scientific leaders as they take risks on research ideas not yet tested, pursue unique collaborations, and build a network of colleagues who share their interest in improving offshore energy system safety and the well-being of coastal communities and ecosystems.
-Applications for the Environmental Protection and Stewardship Track and the Offshore Energy Safety Track will open in early spring 2021, deadline TBD.
+Apply for the Offshore Energy Safety Track by August 24, 2022.

 NSF Critical Aspects of Sustainability Program (CAS) – CAS supports basic research through core disciplinary programs aimed at improving the sustainability of resources for future generations while maintaining or improving current products in order to offer technologically-advanced, economically competitive, environmentally-benign and useful materials to a global society.
 Programs have different deadlines; consult the website for specific due dates.